soniah/reflect/README.md

 # reflect

 Experiments in golang reflect, interfaces and structs.
-Study and notes for myself, but possibly useful to others.
+My study notes but possibly useful to others.

 # Reading